 (EMD) certified which enables us to give life-saving instructions until responders arrive.

-Paulding County 9-1-1 subscribes to the Language Line which can translate over 140 languages.
-This assist us when we encounter a non-english speaking caller.
+Paulding County E-911 subscribes to the Language Line which can translate over 140 languages.
+This assist us when we encounter a non-English speaking caller.

 All Paulding County Communications Officers are certified in the use of TDD/TTY (Telecommunications Device for the Deaf and Teletypewriter).
 Federal law requires access to the 9-1-1 system for hearing impaired individuals.

-Paulding County 911 is a Phase Two center with the capability to receive wireless telephone calls along with the basic subscriber information and the location of the caller.
-In 2008 the center upgraded its Computer Aided Dispatch (CAD) and mapping systems which has allowed the center to move to wireless Phase Two.
-Wireless Phase Two allows the 911 center to not only receive basic information, but also a wireless callers location to a distance ranging from several feet to several hundred feet dependant upon the wireless providers equipment and other variables.
-The 911 Center began receiving wireless Phase II data on June 4, 2009
+Paulding County E-911 is a Phase Two center with the capability to receive wireless telephone calls along with the basic subscriber information and the location of the caller.
+In 2008, the center upgraded its Computer Aided Dispatch (CAD) and mapping systems which has allowed the center to move to wireless Phase Two.
+Wireless Phase Two allows the E-911 center to not only receive basic information, but also a wireless caller's location to a distance ranging from several feet to several hundred feet dependent upon the wireless providers equipment and other variables.
+The E-911 Center began receiving wireless Phase II data on June 4, 2009